👉 Looking for meds to delay your period? Order Norethindrone Online Now.

 Medications, Supplements and Foods

-We have evaluated your health history and the specific health information you provided us, however if anything changes and you start or discover that you are taking any of the medicines, foods, or supplements listed below call or message us before you take the medicine.
-Some of these can cause your birth control to be less effective and cause more severe or dangerous side effects.
-Alternative method of contraceptive (male condoms) Should be used if you are taking these medications
+We have evaluated your health history and the specific health information you provided us, however, if anything changes and you start or discover that you are taking any of the medicines, foods, or supplements listed below, call or message us before you take the medicine.
+Some of these can cause your medication to be less effective and cause more severe or dangerous side effects:

 - Anticonvulsants or anti-seizure medications such as carbamazepine (Tegretol®), phenytoin (Dilantin®), oxcarbazepine (Trileptal®), primidone or topiramate (Topamax®)